kx-Huang/kx-Huang.github.io/_posts/2023-4-30-MGTD4ChatGPT.md

   alt: Statistics on Different Datasets
 ---

-## Paper Link
+## Report Link

 In this blog, we have provided a brief overview of this interesting project and a taste of the preliminary analysis.
-For more detailed experiments, please refer to our full paper [here](/assets/doc/MGTD4ChatGPT.pdf){:target="\_blank"}.
+For more detailed experiments, please refer to our full report [here](/assets/doc/MGTD4ChatGPT.pdf){:target="\_blank"}.

 ---